Andy Murray: Murray vs. Federer

-Murray and Roger Federer have met 25 times with Federer leading 14–11.
+Murray and Roger Federer met 25 times with Federer leading 14–11.
 Federer leads 12–10 on hard courts and 2–1 on grass, having never met on clay.
-They have met six times at the Grand Slam tournament level, with Federer leading 5–1.
-After Federer won the first professional match they played, Murray dominated the first half of the rivalry, with an 8–5 lead in 2010.
-The second half of the rivalry has been dominated by Federer, who leads 9–3 since 2011, and has led their rivalry since the 2014 ATP World Tour Finals.
-Federer leads 5–3 in finals, having won each of their Grand Slam Final meetings at the 2008 US Open and 2010 Australian Open, both of which Federer won in straight sets, and the 2012 Wimbledon Championships, where Murray took the first set, but ended up losing in 4 sets.
+They met six times at the Grand Slam tournament level, with Federer leading 5–1.
+After Federer won the first professional match they played, Murray led the first half of the rivalry, with an 8–5 lead in 2010.
+The second half of the rivalry was dominated by Federer, who leads 9–3 since 2011, and led their overall rivalry since the 2014 ATP World Tour Finals.
+Federer leads 5–3 in finals, having won each of their Grand Slam final meetings at the 2008 US Open, the 2010 Australian Open, and the 2012 Wimbledon Championships.
 Murray leads 6–3 in ATP 1000 tournaments and 2–0 in finals.
-They have met five times at the ATP World Tour Finals, with Murray winning in Shanghai in 2008 and Federer coming out victorious in London in 2009, 2010, 2012, and in 2014.
+They met five times at the ATP World Tour Finals, with Murray winning in Shanghai in 2008 and Federer coming out victorious in London in 2009, 2010, 2012, and in 2014.

 In August 2012, Murray met Federer in the final of the London 2012 Olympics at Wimbledon Centre Court, just four weeks after the 2012 Wimbledon Final, in which Federer had defeated Murray to win his record-tying 7th title at the All-England Club.
 Murray defeated Federer in straight sets to win the gold medal, denying Federer a Career Golden Slam.
-In 2013 Murray beat Federer for the first time in a major in the semi-finals of the Australian Open, prevailing in five sets after Federer had come back twice from a set down.
-Their last grand slam meeting was at the 2015 Wimbledon Championships semi-finals, where a dominant Federer defeated Murray in straight sets, earning a place in his 10th Wimbledon final.
-Murray is one of only three players to have recorded 10 or more victories over Federer, the other two being Nadal and Djokovic.
-Their most recent meeting took place at the 2015 Cincinnati Masters semi-finals, with Federer winning the match in two close sets, recording his fifth consecutive victory over Murray.
+In 2013 Murray beat Federer for the first time in a major in the semifinals of the Australian Open, prevailing in five sets after Federer had come back twice from a set down.
+Their last major meeting was at the 2015 Wimbledon Championships semifinals, where a dominant Federer defeated Murray.
+Murray is one of only three players to have recorded 10 or more victories over Federer.
+Their last meeting took place at the 2015 Cincinnati Masters semifinals, with Federer winning the match in two close sets, recording his fifth consecutive victory over Murray.